Step 6: OS Deployment and Feature Updates

 As you're planning your deployment, you'll be targeting computers for bare metal, refresh, replace and upgrade paths.
 The recommended approach in this case is to use phased deployment to collections of similar machines.
 This way, you can validate compatibility, delivery and automation, user acceptance, network bandwidth consumption, and other factors before increasing the scale of your deployment.

-Recommended Tools: System Center Configuration Manager and the Microsoft Deployment Toolkit
+Recommended Tools: System Center Configuration Manager (Current Branch) and the Microsoft Deployment Toolkit

 Regardless of the deployment type you choose, you’ll want to make sure it’s as automated as possible for predictability and repeatability.
 Microsoft offers two solutions to automate OS deployment using automated task sequences: